JetBrains/datalore-configs/aws/README.md

 1. [terraform](https://www.terraform.io)
 2. [AWS CLI](https://aws.amazon.com/cli/)

-You also will need to download this repository to your computer.
+You also will need to download this repository to your computer and [confugire AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 # 2. Deploying AWS infrastructure